Rite of Christian Initiation for Adults (RCIA)

 To be a full member of the Catholic Church you need to complete the process of Christian Initiation which is when you have been Baptised, Confirmed and made your First Holy Communion.

-The RCIA Programme in the Sacred Heart Parish begins in the autumn.
+The RCIA Programme in the Sacred Heart Parish begins 4th October.
 There is a small group of catechists along with Fr Colin who present the course through twice monthly sessions.
-We currently meet on a Saturday morning in the presbytery from 10 - 11.15am.
+We meet on Thursday evenings in the presbytery from 7.30 - 9pm.
 The meetings are relaxed and informal.
-There is normally a presentation on some aspect of the Catholic Faith by a member of the Team.
+There is normally a presentation on some aspect of the Catholic Faith by a member of the team.
 This is followed by coffee and a Question and Answer session concluding with a time of prayer.
-If you are interested, please complete and return the application form by 20th October.
+If you are interested, please complete and return the application form by 17th September.
 Please see programme for schedule of dates.

 If you are not a Catholic, but regularly come to Sunday Mass or an adult Catholic not yet confirmed, why not get in touch with Fr Colin for an informal chat.